quay/quay-operator/README.md

     imagePullSecretName: redhat-pull-secret
 ```

+_Note:_ It is recommended that you also set the `superusers` field of the `quay` property in the `QuayEcosystem` object so as to ensure consistency between the the various properties.
+See the _Superusers_ section below.

 #### Quay Configuration

 A dedicated deployment of Quay Enterprise is used to manage the configuration of Quay.
 Access to the configuration interface is secured and requires authentication in order for access.
 By default, the following values are used: